 Transactions with Office Holders.
 See below - Item 10.
 Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Office Holders; Item 10.
 Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Approval of Certain Transactions - Approval of Transactions; and Item 10.
+Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Approval of Transactions; and Item 10.
 Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Approval of Certain Transactions - Approval of Employment Terms of Office Holders.
 See also Item 18.
 Financial Statements - Note 26.